From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

-\paragraph{Metric uncertainty relations imply entropic uncertainty relations} In the next proposition, we show that a metric uncertainty relation is also an entropic uncertainty relation.
-It is worth stressing that there are no restrictions on measurements. \begin{proposition} Let $\e \in(0, \frac{1}{2e})$ and $\{U_0, \dots, U_{t-1}\}$ be a set of unitaries on $AB$ verifying an $\e$-metric uncertainty relation on $A$:
+\paragraph{Metric uncertainty relations imply entropic uncertainty relations} In the next proposition, we show that a metric uncertainty relation gives rise to an entropic uncertainty relation.
+It is worth stressing that there are no restrictions on measurements. \begin{proposition} Let $\e \in(0, 1)$ and $\{U_0, \dots, U_{t-1}\}$ be a set of unitaries on $AB$ satisfying an $\e$-metric uncertainty relation on $A$:

 Then